heidi-y/btowngraffiti/pages/glossary.md

 # Glossary of Graffiti Styles

-Style types are taken from Lisa Gottlieb's *Graffiti Art Syles*, see above for a link to the World Cat entry to the text!
+**Note: All style type descriptions below are taken from Lisa Gottlieb's *Graffiti Art Syles*, see above for a link to the World Cat entry to the text!**

 **Abstract**: "Abstract pieces are described by graffiti artists as very organic in shape...The Abstract style is known as "Transcend," the name of the crew chiefly associated with this style."